-On June 12, 2013, the Company entered into an agreement ("Tailings Agreement") with the municipality of El Oro that provides the Company with access and processing rights to the tailing deposits from the historic El Oro mines which contain elevated levels of both gold and silver and which management believes may have the potential to be recovered economically.
+On June 12, 2013, the Company entered into the Tailings Agreement with the municipality of El Oro that provides the Company with access and processing rights to the tailing deposits from the historic El Oro mines which contain elevated levels of both gold and silver and which management believes may have the potential to be recovered economically.
 The tailings deposits are within the town site of El Oro, are easily accessible and are immediately adjacent to existing road access, as well as power and water services.

-The Agreement provides for contributions of \$25,000 upon signing and monthly contributions of \$3,000 starting 30 days after signing the Agreement.
-The contributions are to be used to fund Social projects for the citizens of El Oro.
-If Candente Gold decides to enter into the processing and the reclamation phase (Phase II), then an 8% Net Profits Interest ("NPI") will be paid to the municipality during the period of operation.
+The Tailings Agreement provides for contributions of \$25,000 upon signing and monthly contributions of \$3,000 starting 30 days after signing.
+These contributions are partially to be used to fund Social projects for the citizens of El Oro.
+If the Company decides to enter into the processing and reclamation phase (Phase II), then an 8% Net Profits Interest ("NPI") will be paid to the municipality during the period of operation.
 If during any months of processing, there is no NPI due then a monthly contribution of \$3,000 will be made.
 Please also refer to news release dated June 13, 2013.